 - Three team-taught seminars (HMAN 2400 series) by core program faculty, ideally taken in succession.
 Seminars are organized around a key interdisciplinary topic, with an emphasis on theoretical and methodological questions.
 Collaborations are built into the course requirements and may include group presentations, collaborative online discussions, co-authored seminar papers as well as other forms of intellectual partnership.

 - A fourth seminar titled Project Development Workshop (HMAN 2500), taught in the Spring semesters and to be taken sometime after completion of at least two HMAN 2400 courses and admission to the certificate program.
 Projects in development for this workshop can be individual or collaborative and might include a dissertation chapter, an article on method/theory, or a stand-alone essay related to the larger field.
 All those enrolling will submit a proposed project and formal application to the certificate program before the start of the semester.
 In addition to workshop sessions on students’ projects, students will also discuss key texts considering larger questions of disciplinary and interdisciplinary method.

-- Participation in the annual Collaborative Public Workshops, in which collaborative projects from recent Project Development Workshops are presented in a public forum, to a broad audience of humanities faculty and students.
+- Participation in the annual Collaborative Public Workshops, in which participants in the Project Development Workshop present individual or collaborative work in a public forum, to a broad audience of humanities faculty and students.
 Participation includes presentation in one of the workshops and attendance of at least one additional workshop.

 Courses in the HMAN 2400 series are open to all students, and we welcome indications of intent to pursue the certificate at any time.
 Formal application to the program normally takes place: